Frederick Forsyth: Political views

-Personal life
+Personal life and death

-Forsyth has been married twice, first to former model Carole Cunningham between 1973 and 1988, with whom he had two sons Stuart and Shane, and then to Sandy Molloy, since 1994.
+Forsyth married former model Carole Cunningham in 1973.
+The marriage, which produced two children, ended in divorce in 1988.
+He married Sandy Molloy in 1994.
+Molloy died in October 2024.
 He also had a relationship with actress Faye Dunaway.
-Forsyth previously resided in a manor house in Hertfordshire with his family before moving to Buckinghamshire in 2010.
+Forsyth previously resided in a 26-room manor house in East End Green, Hertfordshire, with his family before moving to Buckinghamshire in 2010.

 In 2016, he said he was giving up writing thrillers because his wife had told him he was too old to travel to dangerous places.

+Forsyth died aged 86, at his home in Jordans, Buckinghamshire, on 9 June 2025, following a brief illness.